-- A fatty acid (FA) is composed of - (a) Long straight (unbrached) hydrophobic hydrocarbon chain - (b) Methyl group (CH3) at one end (called the ω -carbon 'omega carbon') - (c) Carboxyl group (COOH) (hydrophilic) at the other end.
-The carboxyl group (COOH) pKa is 4.8 thus is normally ionized (COO-) under physiological conditions which give the fatty acid its amphipathic nature. - For long-chain fatty acids (LCFA), the hydrophobic portion is predominant thus is water-insoluble.
-In general, fatty acids made up of ten or more carbon atoms are nearly insoluble in water. - The carbon to which the carboxyl group is attached (carbon 2) is also called the α -carbon, while carbon 3 is the β -carbon, and carbon 4 is the γ -carbon. - The carbon of the terminal methyl group is called the ω -carbon regardless of the chain length. - Most of the fatty acids found in nature have an even number of carbon atoms (usually 14 to 24) while in humans between 16-20.
-This is because they are biosynthesized from C2 building blocks.
-Certain marine organisms, however, contain substantial amounts of fatty acids with odd numbers of carbon atoms
+- A fatty acid (FA) is composed of - (a) Hydrocarbon chain: a long straight (unbranched) hydrophobic chain.

+(b) Methyl group (CH3) at one end (known as omega ω end). (c) Carboxyl group (COOH) (hydrophilic) at the other end.
+The carboxyl group (COOH) pKa is 4.8 thus is normally ionized (COO-) under physiological conditions which give the fatty acid its amphipathic nature.
+The COOH is what makes these molecules acids.

+- Most of the fatty acids found in nature have an even number of carbon atoms (usually from 4 to 28) while in humans between 16-20.
+This is because they are biosynthesized from C2 building blocks found in acetyl-CoA. - Fatty acids with odd numbers of carbon atoms are found in ruminant animals fat and milk and in some marine organisms.

-• Fatty acids structure
+Fatty acids structure